yyorkchan/FYP/README.md

 Next up (๑•̀ㅂ•́)و✧ 🔥

+- Implement a graph for display predicted values (York)
-- Research what machine learning model to use (York)
+- (Optional) Use a LLM to describe the trend (York)

 Done! ✧◝(⁰▿⁰)◜✧ ✅